 If you're unsure how to do a sit-up, we've got the answers to help you maximize this popular exercise.
 When you think of some of the best ab workouts, the sit-up is a classic, and the exercise can provide plenty of benefits for your midsection.

-The muscles that make up our core aren’t there just to look good.
-Strong abdominal muscles are important for our posture, for day to day activities and can help us with every aspect of exercise.
+The muscles that make up your core aren’t there just to look good.
+Strong abdominal muscles are important for your posture, for day to day activities, and can support your body as you perform exercises like squats or deadlifts.

 Sit-ups target a number of muscles in the core, not just the rectus abdominis, also known as the ‘six-pack’ muscles.
-Sit-ups also work the obliques; the muscles that run down the side of our core, and the transverse abdominis; the deep abdominal muscles that wrap around our spine for extra stability.
-Sit-ups also fire up the hip flexors; which help to flex your knee up towards your body.
+The move also works the obliques; the muscles that run down the side of our core, and the transverse abdominis; the deep abdominal muscles that wrap around our spine for extra stability.
+And sit-ups also fire up the hip flexors which help to flex your knee up towards your body.